 In comparison to other providers, InMotion Hosting prices seem to be on the average if not more expensive side.
 Shared hosting is affordable, while VPS and dedicated plans are on the same level as the industry standard pricing.

-And high-quality it is.
-All InMotion Hosting shared plans come with a free SSL certificate, security suite, free email accounts, and unlimited bandwidth.
-All plans apart from Lite also include a free domain.
+Regardless, all InMotion Hosting shared plans come with a free SSL certificate, security suite, free email accounts, and unlimited bandwidth.
+All plans apart from Lite also include a free domain too.

 - Lite ($2.49/mo) – you get 1 website, 10 GB SSD storage, and 1 email account.
 Taking this into an account, this plan is best for a small personal blog or a first-time website.